 Job Opportunities for MSN Graduates

-According to a National Institutes of Health article, nursing, by 2022, will offer more job opportunities than any other U.S. field.
-Occupational growth averages 15% for all nursing professions.
+According to the U.S. Bureau of Labor Statistics, occupational growth averages between 7% and 45% for all nursing professions.
 With an online MSN, professionals can pursue careers as registered practitioners in high-demand areas like gerontology, neonatal care, case management, dialysis, and anesthesiology.
 They may also occupy positions as nurse educators, researchers, and legal consultants.
 Additionally, a master’s degree prepares professionals for doctoral academics and career advancement.

 These nurses provide care to women, including family planning services, gynecological exams, and prenatal services.
 Midwives also oversee the birthing process, helping physicians deliver babies and manage emergency situations.